-7. While a woman is \\\\\\ to \\\\\ a certain way so that the man is not affected, the man is \\\\\\ a certain way so that the woman is not affected.
+- Women, on the other hand, are stimulated by touch, either a physical touch or an emotional touch. - So, while a woman is commanded to appear a certain way so that the man is not affected, the man is commanded to act a certain way so that the woman is not affected.